microsoft/CsWinRT/docs/authoring.md

 For consuming by "PackageReference", this is all that is required.
 C++ apps will need to use [C++/WinRT](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt) to consume the authored component.
 So make sure you have C++/WinRT installed, and have added `#include <winrt/MyAuthoredComponent.h>` to the file `pch.h` of the native app.

-## Consumption by Project Reference
+## Native Consumption by Project Reference

 If you choose to consume your component through a project reference in a native app, then some modifications to the native app's `.vcxproj` file are needed.
 Because dotnet will assume a `TargetFramework` for your app that conflicts with `net5`, we need to specify the `TargetFramwork`, `TargetFrameworkVersion` and `TargetRuntime`.